Babar Azam: Impact and influence

-Babar Azam is renowned for his classical batting technique, graceful timing, and consistent performances across all formats.
+Azam is renowned for his classical batting technique, graceful timing, and consistent performances across all formats.
 He became the fastest Asian to reach 11,000 international runs and later went on to become the fifth fastest overall and the second fastest Pakistani batsman to score 15,000 international runs across all formats, highlighting his consistency and dominance in modern cricket.
 He is also among the leading run-scorers in T20 Internationals, reflecting his adaptability in modern cricket.
 His elegant stroke play, particularly through the covers, has drawn comparisons to some of the game’s greatest batsmen, while his balance of aggression and control has made him one of the most dependable players of his era.
 As captain, he is recognised for his calm temperament, tactical awareness, and ability to inspire confidence within his team.
 Under his leadership, Pakistan has achieved several significant victories and shown greater unity, professionalism, and composure across formats.